30-Day Money Back Guarantee

 Bifidobacterium longum Overall gut balance and immune support Helps support healthy gut lining, supports nutrient absorption Well-researched for microbiome restoration

-Bacillus subtilis Resilient gut support Spore-forming (highly stable), produces digestive enzymes Emerging research on antibiotic recovery
+Bacillus subtilis Resilient gut support Spore-forming (highly stable), produces digestive enzymes Emerging research on antibiotic microbial balance

-The inclusion of Saccharomyces boulardii is particularly valuable during antibiotic treatment because this beneficial yeast isn't affected by antibacterial medications, allowing it to support gut balance when bacterial strains might be compromised.
-For those looking for additional antioxidant support during recovery, antioxidant supplements can further promote overall wellness.
+The inclusion of Saccharomyces boulardii is particularly valuable during antibiotic use because this beneficial yeast isn't affected by antibacterial medications, allowing it to support gut balance when bacterial strains may be affected.
+For those looking for additional antioxidant support after antibiotic use, antioxidant supplements can further promote overall wellness.

 Beyond Probiotics: Complete Gut Recovery Strategy

 Prebiotics like inulin fiber from Jerusalem artichoke feed beneficial bacteria, helping them establish and thrive in your gut.
-This is especially important during antibiotic recovery when your microbiome needs nutritional support to rebuild.
+This is especially important after antibiotic use when your microbiome needs nutritional support to rebuild.

-Digestive enzymes, including papain, bromelain, protease, amylase, and lipase, support healthy digestion and nutrient breakdown when your gut is recovering from antibiotic disruption.
+Digestive enzymes, including papain, bromelain, protease, amylase, and lipase, support healthy digestion and nutrient breakdown when your gut balance is adjusting after antibiotic use.
 These enzymes help ensure you're absorbing essential nutrients from food while your microbiome rebalances.

 Whole Food Integration